Get insider access

 Anker Soundcore Space A40 Truly Wireless

 The Anker Soundcore Space A40 Truly Wireless are better budget-friendly headphones than the Nothing Ear (stick) Truly Wireless.
-The Anker are in-ears with ANC, meaning they can block out a significant amount of background noise around you.
+The Anker are in-ears with ANC, meaning they can block out a significant amount of background noise across the full range.
 They have a superior battery performance, and support multi-device pairing as well as LDAC codec for Hi-Res audio.
 However, the Nothing are earbuds with a one-size-fits-all design.
 They're more comfortable, better built, and have a more neutral sound profile, which some users may prefer.

 Status Between Pro True Wireless